Geoma183/QinHang-RAG-GeoQA/README.md

 Each script maps directly to a step in the pipeline: document parsing, semantic embedding, vector-based retrieval, and RAG-based answer generation.

 Scripts are fully documented and can be run independently or as a pipeline.

+## Evaluation Metrics

+To quantitatively compare the models’ performance, we used standard information retrieval metrics:

+- **Precision**: the proportion of relevant information in the generated content.
+- **Recall**: the proportion of the ground-truth information successfully captured by the model.
+- **F1 Score**: the harmonic mean of precision and recall.

+All scores were annotated manually by domain experts based on a predefined rubric.
+Each model’s answer was independently evaluated for correctness, completeness, and professional terminology usage.